izikeros/blog/content/posts/posts/2023/2023-01-19-common_types_of_data_science_projects.md

 ---
-Title: Common Types of Data Science Projects
-Slug: common-types-of-data-science-projects
-Date: 2023-01-19
-Modified: 2023-01-19
-Status: published
-Tags: machine-learning, project, software-maintenence, software-development, software-project, jupyter
 Category: Machine Learning
+Date: '2023-01-19'
+Image: /images/head/team_project_head.jpg
+Modified: '2023-07-12'
-prompt: I would like to make a separate article on the types of data science projects mentioned above.
+Prompt: I would like to make a separate article on the types of data science projects mentioned above.
 Give me a long, markdown article with hyperlinks and references to learn more about it.
 Use hyperlinks on crucial terms and tools.
 In the end, provide also an HTML page description for this article (less than 160 characters).
+Slug: common-types-of-data-science-projects
+Status: published
-summary: Learn about common types of data science projects and best practices for approaching them.
+Summary: Learn about common types of data science projects and best practices for approaching them.
 From end-to-end individual work to production-ready projects, this guide covers it all.
-Image: /images/head/team_project_head.jpg
+Tags: machine-learning, project, software-maintenence, software-development, software-project, jupyter
+Title: Common Types of Data Science Projects
-banner: "/images/head/team_project_head.jpg"
+banner: /images/head/team_project_head.jpg
 ---

 ## Introduction